proinsias/an-independent-mind/docs/git.md

 # Append one-line commit message from all commits in the branch to be merged to the commit message.
 # Makes it easier to remember what you've done.
 git merge --log

+# Merge if fast-forward is possible and without message.
+git merge --ff-only --no-commit name_of_branch
 ```

 ## notes